LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 6. Weight_1: The Weight of the caterpillar before the test (g)
 7. Weight_2: The Weight of the caterpillar after the test (g)

-### Diapause
+### Pupation_rate.csv

-This data frame contains the data of rearing experiment performed with caterpillars of Melitaea celadussa in the controlled conditions.
+This data frame contains the data of a rearing experiment performed with caterpillars of Melitaea celadussa in controlled conditions.
 This experiment aimed to see the influence of low- or high-elevation host plants on the diapause.
 Data were collected between August and October 2021 by Baptiste Bovay.
+This data frame contains the following variables:

+1. ID: a unique ID for each caterpillar
+2. Cage: a ID for each cage used (each cage contained 3 caterpillars)
+3. Plant: The plant species used as food plant in the cage
+4. Week: The week on which the caterpillar enters diapause
+5. Pupation: tell if goes rather in pupation or diapause (0 = diapause and 1 = pupation)

+### Wing_size.csv

+This data frame contains the data of a rearing experiment performed with Melitaea celadussa in controlled conditions.
+This experiment aimed to see whetehr the wing size of imago could change according to the host plant.
+Data were collected between July and October 2021 by Baptiste Bovay.
 This data frame contains the following variables: